toby1984/pomvisualizer/README.md

 __Javascript expressions__

 The expression has the de.code-sourcery.maven.pomvisualizer.POMVisualizer.Artifact class bound to the global scope as variable 'artifact'.
-You can access the group ID via i
+You can access the group ID via

 ```
 artifact.coords.groupId